Photo Credit: Steve Schaluta

 - Larger species of owls and hawks are known to prey upon them.
 Starlings and squirrels compete with them for nesting cavities and also plunder nests and kill owlets.

-- They nest in well-wooded suburban areas, have reduced breeding success in smaller forest patches due to cowbird parasitism and nest predation from jays, crows, raccoons, and domestic cats.
+- They have reduced breeding success in smaller forest patches due to cowbird parasitism and nest predation from jays, crows, raccoons, and domestic cats.

 - Calcium-rich materials such as snail shells are particularly important to female Wood Thrushes, which need this mineral to successfully develop a clutch of eggs.
 Snails have declined in forested habitats due to the effects of acid rain, perhaps another driver of population declines.